amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

-I do not belive in lets lose all hope of parliament and only try to get whatever we can from Court, its stupid, there is very little what Court can do, and if we are talking about revolutionary ideas and activism, and revolutions dont start by accepting the status quo.
+I do not belive in lets lose all hope of parliament and only try to get whatever we can from Court, its stupid, there is very little what Court can do, and if we are talking about revolutionary ideas and activism, we must remember that revolutions dont start by accepting the status quo.